PERSONAL FINANCE |

 DESCRIPTION

-Students begin by learning that cashing checks without a checking account can involve high fees.
-They then compare features of several checking accounts and pick the best one.
-Students arrange for direct deposit of their work checks into the account.
-Students record a series of credits and debits in their check register.
-Students balance their checkbook against a bank statement and correctly account for outstanding checks that have not yet hit the bank statement.
+Students will begin by cashing checks without a checking account, recognizing this can result in high banking fees.
+Then, students will compare the various features of different checking accounts and pick the one that suits their needs best.
+Students will be able to arrange for the direct deposit of their work income into the account.
+Next, students will record a series of credits and debits in their check registers.
+Finally, students will balance their checkbook against a bank statement and identify outstanding checks not yet recorded.

 LEARNING OBJECTIVES

-• Students will understand that cashing checks without a checking account can be costly.
+- Students will recognize the high cost of cashing checks without a checking account.

-• Students will be able to correctly enter deposits (credits) in a check register.
+- Students will correctly enter deposits (credits) in a check register.

-• Students will be able to correctly enter expenditures (debits) in a check register.
+- Students will correctly enter expenditures (debits) in a check register.

-• Students will be able to balance their checkbook against a recent bank statement.
+- Students will balance a checkbook against a recent bank statement.

 TIME